 This is where someone sacrifices and gives up everything, including their mental/emotional well-being all in the name of love.
 In your desperate need to be loved, you give and give, and nurture and nurture to a point where the relationship is unbalanced and unhealthy.
 Because you believe that being “a martyr to love” makes you a loveable person, you tell yourself your love is unconditional but actually it is very conditional and selfish.
 Even when the relationship is abusive, you feel that you must really love this person to sacrifice and give up everything, though you can’t understand why you’d love someone who treats you badly.

 3. The “Change Agent” Relationship

 Most people who get into these relationships are convinced on some level that they can really make the other person a “better” person.
 Even faced with the reality that the other person will not change, you can’t accept and break free of the illusions of the “power to change someone” that you have created.
 In some way you actually feel “responsible” for the other person, and see leaving as abandoning them.
 But as they say, a man who marries a woman to “educate” her falls a victim to the same fallacy as the woman who marries a man to “reform” him.

 4. The “Sponsor” Relationship

-In this relationship, one person provides a sense of financial security and the other person feels obligated to the person who pays the bills.
-The only reason you are still in the relationship is because you 1) have the obligation to support the other person, 2) have no other way to support yourself or 3) both of you feel entitled to the “investment” you have made in the relationship and won’t let the other person have it all.
+In this relationship, one person provides financial security and the other person feels obligated to the person who pays the bills.
+The only reason you are still in the relationship is because you:

-But because the relationship is not about love, rage attacks, lies, cheating etc. are the menu of the day.
-The only thing you seem to agree on is the colour of money.
+Because the relationship is more about money, the only thing you seem to agree on most of the time is the colour of money.
+It is the currency of communication, sexual intimacy and whatever else.

 5. The “Exotic” Relationship